casstanje/casstanje-shell/README.md

 ## TODO
 ### Bugs / Fixes
-- Sometimes the mprisbar ignores it max size, if for example the track title is extremely long
 - Still notification image scaling issues T-T
 ### Features
 - Stopwatch / Countdown timer in bar